Join a book club that is reading The Girls We Sent Away: A Novel!

 The Girls We Sent Away: A Novel

-"An important and vital story." -- Donna Everhart, USA Today bestselling author of The Saints of Swallow Hill
+"An important and vital story"-- Donna Everhart, USA Today bestselling author of The Saints of Swallow Hill

-A searing book club read for fans of Ellen Marie Wiseman and The Girls with No Names set in the Baby Scoop Era of the 1960s about the women of a certain condition swept up in a dark history.
+A searing book club read for fans of Ellen Marie Wiseman and The Girls with No Names set in the Baby Scoop Era of 1960s and the women of a certain condition swept up in a dark history.

 It's the 1960s and Lorraine Delford has it all - an upstanding family, a perfect boyfriend, and a white picket fence home in North Carolina.
 Yet every time she looks through her father's telescope, she dreams of the stars.
 It's ambitious, but Lorraine has always been exceptional.